Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Initial Conditions

 \section{Initial Conditions}

 Our model accounts for both EDE and late-time dark energy in a non-oscillatory manner (in contrast to Ref.~\cite{alphaattractorsede1}).
-The field is frozen at early times, thawing just before matter-radiation equality when its density grows to nearly 0.1 of the total value (see Fig.~\ref{fig:densparamefolds}), as set by constraints in Ref.~\cite{notexcluded}.
-A steep $\exp(-\exp)$ potential then forces the field into free-fall, causing its energy density to dilute away as $\rho_{\phi} \propto a^{-6}$.
-After this, the field hits the asymptote of the exponential decay and refreezes, becoming dominant at present (see Fig.~\ref{fig:logdens}).
+The field is frozen at early times, thawing just before matter-radiation equality when its density grows to nearly 0.1 of the total value (see left panel of Fig.~\ref{fig:densityparameterandbarotropicparameter}), as set by constraints in Ref.~\cite{notexcluded}.
+A steep $\exp(\exp)$ potential then forces the field into free-fall, causing its energy density to dilute away as $\rho_{\phi} \propto a^{-6}$.
+After this, the field hits the asymptote of the exponential decay and refreezes, becoming dominant at present (see the right panel of Fig.~\ref{fig:hubbleanddensities}).

 Thus, we achieve DE-like behaviour at the present day by ensuring that the field refreezes after its period of free-fall, therefore remaining at a constant energy density equal to the value of the potential density at that point.
 Although this constant potential density is initially negligible, the expansion of the Universe causes the density of matter to decrease.
 Because the field refreezes at a potential density that is comparable to the density of matter at present, the field starts to become dominant at the present day.
-Once it begins to dominate the Universe, the field thaws again, but the density of the Universe is dominated by a constant contribution $V_\Lambda$, as with $\Lambda$CDM.
+Once it begins to dominate the Universe, the field thaws again, but the density of the Universe is dominated by a constant contribution $V_\Lambda$, as with $\rm\Lambda$CDM.

 The obvious question is why our scalar field finds itself frozen at the origin in the first place.
 One compelling explanation is the following.

 We assume that the origin is an enhanced symmetry point (ESP) such that, at very early times, an interaction of $\varphi$ with some other scalar field $\chi$ traps the rolling of $\varphi$ at zero.
 The idea follows the scenario explored in Ref.~\cite{Kofman:2004yc}.
 In this scenario, the scalar potential includes the interaction